Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

-When $H$ is applied along the magnetic hard-axis, the form of the measured $\Delta\!f(H)$ is consistent with a gradual rotation of all magnetic moments from alignment with $\mathbf{H}$ towards the easy-axis for decreasing $H$ and back toward the saturation in reverse field (cf. Fig.~9 in Ref.~\onlinecite{gross_dynamic_2016}).
+When $H$ is applied along the magnetic hard-axis, the form of the measured $\Delta\!f(H)$ is consistent with a gradual rotation of all magnetic moments from alignment with $\mathbf{H}$ towards the easy-axis for decreasing $|H|$ (compare Fig.~\ref{fig:fig03}c to Fig.~9 in Ref.~\onlinecite{gross_dynamic_2016}).
+The beginning of this rotation is marked by the strong dips around $\pm$\SI{100}{\milli\tesla}.
 Deviations from this simple behavior appear in the discontinuities at \SI{28}{\milli\tesla} and -\SI{48}{\milli\tesla} in the measured $\Delta\!f (H)$.
+The micromagnetic simulations, which reproduce these distinctive features at nearly the same fields, suggest that they originate in an abrupt reorientation of the magnetization of individual or groups of magnetosomes, cf. Fig.~\ref{fig:fig04}d and e.
+The discontinuity in d is connected to two individual magnetosomes in the chain reorienting its magnetization, while it corresponds in e to a switch of the magnetization of a group of three magnetosomes aligned with $-\hat{x}$ towards $\hat{x}$.
+More details can be found in the supplementary videos~\cite{SOM}.
+Further switching events are either hidden in the noise of the measurement or the progression of the magnetic moments takes place slightly differently than in our best-guess simulation.

-The micromagnetic simulations, which reproduce these distinctive features at nearly the same fields of \SI{33}{\milli\tesla} and -\SI{50}{\milli\tesla}, suggest a surprising remanent state, as shown in Fig.~\ref{fig:fig04}c.
+The latter further suggest a specific remanent state, as shown in Fig.~\ref{fig:fig04}c.
 In this state, the magnetic moments on the left half of the chain orient their moments towards the left ($-\hat{x}$), while those on the right orient towards the right ($+\hat{x}$).
-Together the moments compensate each other, explaining the very low remanent moment compared to the case for which $\mathbf{H}$ is applied along the easy-axis.
-The first discontinuity around 33~mT is connected to a single magnetosome in the right half of the chain reorienting its magnetization, while the second around 50~mT corresponds to a switch of a full section of magnetosomes aligned with $+\hat{x}$ towards $-\hat{x}$, cf.\ Fig.~\ref{fig:fig04}d and e, respectively.
-Other bumps in the simulation are connected to switching of either remote magnetosomes or magnetosomes in the two different parts of the chain; more details can be found in the supplementary videos~\cite{SOM}.
-These events are either hidden in the noise of the measurement or the progression of the magnetic moments takes place slightly differently than in our best-guess simulation.
+Together the moments compensate each other, leading to a very low remanent moment compared to the case with $\mathbf{H}$ applied along the easy-axis.
+Note, however, that in other simulations, which match similarly well with experiment, this state of low remanent moment is not evident, but a state rather close to what is shown in Fig.~\ref{fig:fig04}a is observed.

 As the progressions of the chain's magnetic configuration for the two different orientations of the external field show, the total magnetic moment at remanence depends strongly on the magnetic history of the chain.
 This dependence is a result of the relatively weak effective anisotropy, which fails to stabilize the magnetic moment in direction of the easy axis against the application of perpendicular fields larger than several tens of millitesla.
 Nevertheless, because in its natural habitat \textit{M. gryph.} likely never experiences magnetic fields of this magnitude, this effective anisotropy is sufficient to stabilize its magnetic moment in direction of the magnetosome chain and ensure magnetotaxis.
 Knowledge of the magnetic behavior for field magnitudes beyond earth's magnetic field may become decisive for applications of magnetotactic bacteria such as biological micro-robots, in which stronger fields are typically used.